castone18/docker-openvpn/README.md

 * Will generate client configs that route traffic through another client instead of the vpn server.
 Similar to NordVPN's meshnet.
 * Provides easy host install script.
 * Provides the dockervpn cli to make common tasks easier.

+## Warning

+This code has been lightly tested, and the author is not a security expert, so use at your own risk.
+Although you are welcome to use this code, the author has published this code to public repostiories for his own use and does not offer support.